ironsketch/PythonTamagotchi/README.md

 You can feed, water, play, and punch your pet

-You can actually play silly games yet, I'll add that next You can't see your pet...
+You can't actually play silly games yet, I'll add that next You can't see your pet...
 I should add something for that It would be cool to choose what you feed your pet.